Sweet Potato Hash

 Instructions

-- Heat 3 tablespoons olive oil in a large nonstick skillet over medium-high heat.
-Add diced sweet potatoes, cover, and cook for 5 minutes.
+- Heat a large skillet on medium-high and add some olive oil.
+Add the diced sweet potatoes, cover the skillet, and cook for 5 minutes.

-- Mix in diced ham, diced ham, onion, and mustard.
-Cover and cook for an additional 10 minutes.
+- Mix in the diced ham, onion, and mustard.
+Cover the skillet again and cook for another 10 minutes.